Inductive Reasoning Definition and Examples

 10. A market researcher designs a focus group to assess consumer responses to new packaging for a snack product.
 She discovers that participants repeatedly gravitate towards a label stating “15 grams of protein."
 The researcher recommends increasing the size and differentiating the color of that wording.

-Highlight Inductive Reasoning in Your Job Search
+Highlight Inductive Reasoning Skills in Your Job Search

 If the employer explicitly mentions inductive reasoning in the job listing, or if you know it is critical to the job, you might mention it in your job application materials.
 For example, you can provide an example of successfully using inductive reasoning in your cover letter, or you can include inductive reasoning in your resume summary or list of skills.